Occasionally, a coworker of mine named Fred will stop by my office and regale me with some truly amazing acts of prestidigitation.

 Okay, the part of the conversation where I talk about Fred is a stretch, but you get my drift.

 Delivery charges are illusory in other ways.
 Ironically, they don’t always go directly to the driver.
 Instead, most — if not all — of that money is typically used to boost the bottom line by off-setting business expenses like the cost of ingredients and employee wages.

-It turns out that the major pizza chains began dabbling with delivery fees in select areas about a decade ago.
+It turns out that the major pizza chains began dabbling with delivery fees in select areas more than a decade ago.
 Back then, Pizza Hut’s delivery charges were typically 50 cents, while Papa John’s and Domino’s hovered around a buck.

 However, those fees have increased dramatically since then — especially when compared to the inflation rate over the same period.

 Where I live, Papa John’s currently levies a $2.99 fee for delivery.
 Meanwhile, my neighborhood Domino’s charges $1.99 to bring their pies to the door, and the local Pizza Hut gets $3.25.